This article covers row variants, explaining how they work, and how you can create and configure them.

 Row variants are versions of a row that you configure differently for a specific audience or purpose.

-In Presentation Manager, you can easily create row variants by modifying various settings, including lists, device type, users, segmentation tags, dates, and the time of day that the row is available.
+In Presentation Manager, you can easily create row variants by modifying various settings, including lists, device type, users, segmentation tags, and timeframe (the dates and times of day that the row is available).

 For example, you may have a use case where you need to display different content depending on your audience's age group.
 There's no need to re-enter information to achieve this; simply duplicate the row and then tweak the user settings on the newly-created variant.